shashanknow/portfolio/final_project_III_shashank.md

 ### Part II

 In this part, I brought my earlier visualizations to life using Tableau and Flourish.
 I embedded these charts on to a shorthand presentation and tried to build a story around the sport of MMA.
-I got the opportunity to interview people with varying degree of knowledge of MMA ranging from a fan to a completely agnostic.
+I got the opportunity to interview people with varying degree of knowledge of MMA ranging from a fan to completely agnostic.
 After running interviews using a script containing story and visualization related questions, I gathered lot of solid feedback.
 Additionally, in-class peer feedback also highlighted major gaps in my story.

 ### Part III